BIGJRA/BIGJRA.github.io/rejuv.md

 for a *Prism Scale!*

 Enter the museum for $500 and talk to the director.
-He will send us on a quest to Goldenleaf Town, so we’ll take care of that as soon as we return.
+He will send us on a quest to Goldenleaf Town, so we'll take care of that as soon as we return.

-To proceed the story a bit, head into Amber’s room and talk to the crew.
+To proceed the story a bit, head into Amber's room and talk to the crew.
 We must return to the Sapphire Museum in Kristiline Town.
 If you retrieved the painter, now you can choose a sculpture and get paid
 $10000.
 There is a *Cherish Ball* in the trash to the right.